 Deep below the main concourse of Chelsea Market in an old boiler room which has been vacant for decades, a revolutionary art movement is blossoming.
-Artechouse, the first permanent space in New York City devoted to showing new media artworks, will open to the public Monday, September 6th, transforming the historic and previously unused 6,000-square-foot underground room into exhibition space for cutting-edge digital art exhibitions.
+Artechouse, the first permanent space in New York City devoted to showing new media artworks, opened to the public Monday, September 6th, transforming the historic and previously unused 6,000-square-foot underground room into exhibition space for cutting-edge digital art exhibitions.
 The debut installation inside Artechouse New York is Machine Hallucinations, an immersive visual and auditory narrative powered by artificial intelligence.

 The premiere installation at Artechouse New York – there are two other locations, one in Miami and one in Washington, D.C.– was created by acclaimed digital artist Refik Anadol using over 300 million architectural photographs pulled from public archives.
 An algorithm powered by artificial intelligence put together all of the images in the data set to create an experiential environment that reveals hidden connections between unique moments in architectural culture and history.
 At the press preview for the installation, Anadol noted that this exhibition holds the title of many “firsts.”
 Machine Hallucinations is the first artwork to use algorithms powered by artificial intelligence in an immersive experience, the first to use such cutting edge technology to project the bright images and vivid sound, and it was created with the largest data set every collected for a piece of art.
 It is also Anadol’s first major solo exhibit in New York, though he has produced other large scale digital works at cultural institutions around the country.